newsuk/times-components/packages/ad/README.md

 particular page (e.g. because it contains terror or hate speech related content).

+### Web

+For web we send a uri to grapeshot, who scan the page and return a list of categories they associate with that web page.
+These categories are then passed to the DFP code via page targeting, which determines whether to show ads or not.

+### Mobile

+For native we do not use grapeshot.
+Instead, we pass a string of comma-seperated keywords to DFP using page targeting, and DFP determines whether to show the page from this "list".

 ## Ad slots

 We have distinct positions on a page where we can display Ads.
 We refer to them